metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 That being said, both quarterbacks have gotten lucky with balls not being picked off.
 On top of that, D'Onta Foreman ripped off a huge run only to have the ball punched out by JC Jackson.
 One wonders if that would have happened if Derrick Henry was the one toting the rock.

+Tennessee has spent the better part of the third quarter gashing the Patriots on the ground with D'Onta Foreman and Jeremy Hillard.
+Impressive...something worth keeping in mind in the future when the Titans are facing teams truly vulnerable to the run.

 ***

 ## Rams @ Packers